andrewt3000/MachineLearning/README.md

 2. classification - predicting a discrete value.
 (Example: pass or fail, hot dog/not hot dog)

 #### Input features
-[Features](https://en.wikipedia.org/wiki/Feature_(machine_learning)) - measurable property being observed.
-Features are the inputs to a machine learning model.
+[Features](https://en.wikipedia.org/wiki/Feature_(machine_learning)) - are the inputs to a machine learning model.
+They are the measurable property being observed.
 An example of a features is pixel brightness in computer vision tasks or the square footgage of a house in home pricing prediction.

 Feature selection - The process of choosing the features.
 It is important to pick features that correlate with the output.